urzuaf/graph-storage-docs/README.md

 While this library was developed as a core component for the PathDB graph database engine, it is designed as a standalone module that can be integrated into any Java project requiring persistent graph data structures.

-## Academic Context

-This project is developed as part of a final-year Computer Engineering thesis at [REPLACE: Your University Name].
-The primary goal is to provide a robust, high-performance on-disk storage implementation for comparative analysis within the PathDB research project.

 ## Features